nhooyr/neoman/README.md

 ```

 #####Splitting from neovim terminals
-You can add shell commands for vertical/horizontal spltting in neovim very easily.
+Say you want to vertical split a manpage from within a neovim terminal.
-Duplicate the two small functions, rename them to say `'vnman'` and `'vnman!'` (vertical split a manpage from a neovim terminal) and change the string arguments of `_nman` to `'Vnman'` and `'Vnman!''`.
+Duplicate the two small functions, rename them to `'vnman'` and `'vnman!'` and change the string arguments of `_nman` to `'Vnman'` and `'Vnman!''`.
 Don't forget to add the autocomplete aliases from below and rename them.

 #### Vim